The Kerr/CFT correspondence and its extensions: a comprehensive review: Conformal Symmetry for Non-Extremal Black Holes

-It might then come as a surprise that even away from extremality, conformal invariance is present in the dynamics of probe scalar fields around the Kerr black hole in a specific regime (at low energy and close enough to the black hole as we will precise below) \cite{Castro:2010fd} .
-In that regime, the probe scalar field equation can be written in a $SL(2,\mathbb R)\times SL(2,\mathbb R)$ invariant fashion in a region close enough to the horizon.
+It might then come as a surprise that away from extremality, $SL(2,\mathbb R)\times SL(2,\mathbb R)$ invariance is present in the dynamics of probe scalar fields around the Kerr black hole in a specific regime (at low energy and close enough to the black hole as we will make more precise below)~\cite{Castro:2010fd} (see also~\cite{Maldacena:1997ih,Mathur:1997et,Gubser:1997qr,Cvetic:1997uw} for related earlier work).
+In that regime, the probe scalar field equation can be written as a $SL(2,\mathbb R)\times SL(2,\mathbb R)$ Casimir in a region close enough to the horizon.
 Such a local hidden symmetry is non-geometric but appears in the probe dynamics.
-The $2\pi$ periodic identification of the azimuthal angle $\phi$ breaks globally conformal symmetry.
-Using the properties of this representation of conformal invariance, one can then argue that the Kerr black hole is described by a CFT with specific left and right-moving temperatures \cite{Castro:2010fd} \bea T_L = \frac{M^2}{2\pi J},\qquad T_R = \frac{\sqrt{M^4-J^2}}{2\pi J}. \eea The well-known low-energy scattering amplitudes coincide with correlators of a two-dimensional CFT with these temperatures.
-Finally, quite remarkably, the entropy of the Kerr black hole is then reproduced by Cardy's formula if one assumes that the CFT has left and right-moving central charges equal to the value $c_L=c_R=12J$, which matches with the value for the left-moving central charge \eqref{c2} derived at extremality\epubtkFootnote{Note that at extremality $J=M^2$, so the central charge at extremality \eqref{c2} could as well be written as $c_L = 12M^2$.
-However, away from extremality, matching the black hole entropy requires that the central charge be expressed in terms of the quantized charge $c_L = 12 J$.}.
+The $2\pi$ periodic identification of the azimuthal angle $\phi$ breaks globally-conformal symmetry.
+Using the properties of this representation of conformal invariance, it was then argued that the Kerr black hole is described by a CFT with specific left and right-moving temperatures~\cite{Castro:2010fd} \be T_L = \frac{M^2}{2\pi J},\qquad T_R = \frac{\sqrt{M^4-J^2}}{2\pi J}. \ee It was also shown that the entropy of the Kerr black hole can be written as a thermal Cardy formula if one assumes that the conjectured CFT has left and right-moving central charges equal to the value $c_L=c_R=12J$, which matches with the value for the left-moving central charge~\eqref{c2} derived at extremality.
+Note however that there is no known derivation of two Virasoro algebras with central charges $c_L=c_R=12 J$ from the non-extremal Kerr geometry.\epubtkFootnote{Note that at extremality $J=M^2$, so the central charge at extremality~\eqref{c2} could as well be written as $c_L = 12M^2$.
+However, away from extremality, matching the black hole entropy requires that the central charge be expressed in terms of the quantized charge $c_L = 12 J$.}

-These observations are consistent with the interpretation of a $2d$ CFT dual to the Kerr black hole but the existence of such a CFT is conjectural.
-For example, there is no known derivation of two Virasoro algebras with central charges $c_L=c_R=12 J$ from the non-extremal Kerr geometry.
-Asymptotic symmetry group methods are not directly applicable here because the horizon is not an isolated system.
-It is therefore unclear how these Virasoro algebras could be derived in Kerr.
-However, as argued in \cite{Castro:2010fd}, the resulting picture shows a remarkable cohesiveness and only future research can prove or disprove such a CFT interpretation.